 - If you plan to drive in the EU, you may need an International Drivers Permit and a Green Card for insurance.

 How does the Brexit decision affect my holiday?

-The UK is still officially part of the EU until 31 October 2019; therefore British passport holders are still free to travel between the UK and EU, as they were prior to the referendum.
+The UK is still officially part of the EU until at least 31 October 2019; therefore British passport holders are still free to travel between the UK and EU, as they were prior to the referendum.

 The Association of British Travel Agents (Abta) says that while some things may change after Brexit there's no reason to be concerned when booking a holiday.

 The short answer: Brexit will no stop people from holidaying in the EU although travel may be affected and laws may be amended.

 - European Health Insurance Card and Travel Insurance